 Editing tools are indispensable for all authors, no matter how experienced.

 Writing a book is the easy part.
 But after you finish writing your first draft, you will need all the help you can get to polish your manuscript and improve your writing.

 You have choices, both free and paid.
 But take your time and make sure you choose the best one for you.

 What is book editing software?

-For many writers, a basic grammar checker will do the job when checking an article or blog post written in Microsoft Word or Google Docs.
+A basic grammar checker will do the job for many writers when checking an article or blog post written in Microsoft Word or Google Docs.

 But like most word processors, the spelling and grammar checks are not very reliable.

 However, there are lots of free online grammar apps to help if you are writing short texts up to around 3,000 words.